Ivy Hill, Newark, New Jersey

-Ivy Hill is a neighborhood of Newark, Essex County, New Jersey, United States.
+Ivy Hill is a neighborhood of Newark, Essex County, in the U.S. state of New Jersey.
 It is a diverse neighborhood in the city's West Ward bordering South Orange, Maplewood and Irvington.There are many well kept homes and streets in the neighborhood.
 The Ivy Hill neighborhood is often considered a section of the Vailsburg area.

 History

 The Ivy Hill area had been part of the South Orange Township known as Maplewood until 1890 when the city of Newark bought this land.
 In 1926, another 110 acre was annexed by Newark.
 In the 1960s, novelist Philip Roth in his 1997 book American Pastoral, described the community as family-oriented and safe.

 Schools

 Mount Vernon Elementary School and Ivy Hill Elementary School are located in Ivy Hill.

 Mount Sinai Congregation

 Mount Sinai Congregation and Jewish Senior Center is located in Ivy Hill.
 Several hundred Russian Jews live in the area.

 Ivy Hill Park

 In 1927, the City of Newark designated 18 acres of land to establish Ivy Hill Park in order to accommodate the recreational needs of Maplewood, Newark, South Orange, and Irvington.

 Due to a 25-year, no-cost lease agreement between Seton Hall University and Essex County Parks for one acre of University tennis courts, this brings the total number of courts in the park to 10.
 In exchange, the County rehabilitated the tennis courts and allows Seton Hall University use of the park's facilities.